spacewalk01/pytorch-onnx-converter/README.md

 # Deep-Lighting-Network-ONNX

 ONNX runtime inference for Low-Light Enhancement in Windows C++ environment.
-This repo converts [deep lighting network](https://github.com/WangLiwen1994/DLN) for low-light enhancement to an ONNX model and performs runtime inference based on it.
+This repo converts [deep lighting network](https://github.com/WangLiwen1994/DLN) for low-light enhancement to an ONNX model and performs runtime inference on top of it.

 ## Requirements
 - Windows 10